 - Now assess if you carbonara looks dry.
 It should look creamy.

 - If the pasta seems too dry, add a little of that reserved pasta water and toss it again.

-- Plate into individual bowls with your pasta and top with your roasted cauliflower (that you set aside) and additional Parmesan and freshly ground black pepper.
+- Plate into individual bowls with your pasta (top with your roasted cauliflower if you made it) and add a sprinkle of Parmesan and freshly ground black pepper.

 Nutrition Values are estimates only.See full nutrition disclaimer here